ross/requests-futures/README.rst

     print('response two status: {0}'.format(response_two.status_code))
     print(response_two.content)

-The above requests can be made asynchronous by making the following modifications.
+Can be translated to make use of futures, and thus be asynchronous by creating a FuturesSession and catching the returned Future in place of Response.
+The Response can be retrieved by calling the result method on the Future:

 .. code-block:: python